 Incident Response Readiness Program

-Independently strengthen and validate your incident response capability through a structured, year-long program, before it is tested in a live incident.
+Independently strengthen and validate your incident response capability through a structured, year-long program, before it’s tested in a live incident.

 Most Incident Response Capabilities Are Not Continuously Validated